 Study Area

 The study area includes the semi-arid savanna rangelands and mountainous forest regions of Southeast Idaho.
 The ecology of this region encompasses the Snake River Plain, an area classified as a ‘cold desert’ that sustains much of the plant and animal life unique to this area.
-A focused study area was provided the BLM due to their interest in future management of areas effected by juniper encroachment.
+A focused study area was provided by the Bureau of Land Management (BLM) due to their interest in future management of areas effected by juniper encroachment.

 Project Partners

-This project fall under the Disasters application area for the applied science program.
-We worked with the Bureau of Land Management (BLM), Idaho Fish and Game, and Carabou Targhee National Forest to gain a better understanding where junipers are encroaching and why they are moving into those areas.
-Information was also provided about changed in soil moisture between cheatgrass dominated sites and sage-brush dominated sites.
+This project falls under the Disasters NASA National Application Area.
+We worked with the BLM, Idaho Fish and Game, and Carabou Targhee National Forest to gain a better understanding of where junipers are encroaching and why they are moving into those areas.
+Information was also provided about changes in soil moisture between cheatgrass dominated sites and sage-brush dominated sites.
 The BLM is the primary end user for this project.
 Recent efforts to manage juniper expansion has included mechanical treatments such as thinning (removing a proportion of trees within a dense stand), limbing (removing the lower limbs on all trees within a stand to reduce the potential for a fire to enter the crown), and shredding juniper stands (C. Burger, personal communication, October 27th 2015).
-These efforts are meet with limited success in part because pre- and post-treatment of juniper density is unknown.
+These efforts have limited success in part because pre- and post-treatment of juniper density is unknown.
 The ideal management process requires action when juniper plants are first entering an area.
-The results of this study will provide these organizations information, which will be used in resource allocation pre- and post-fire and land restoration planning.
+The results of this study will provide these organizations with information, which will be used in resource allocation pre- and post-fire and land restoration planning.

 Similarly, cheatgrass invasion is a concern for our end-users and the broader wildfire management community.
 Currently, there are no active cheatgrass management plans in Idaho.